Have you heard of the term anembryonic pregnancy? Learn about what it is, why it happens and how to avoid it.

 With a blighted ovum, the cells never divide to the point of forming an embryo, or the embryo stops growing very shortly after it implants in the uterus.

-Studies have revealed that a blighted ovum pregnancy usually happens because of abnormal chromosomes in the foetus.
-This can be caused by abnormal cell division, or poor quality of sperm or egg.
+Studies have revealed that an anembryonic pregnancy usually happens because of abnormal chromosomes in the foetus.
+This can be caused by abnormal cell division or poor quality of sperm or egg.
 The body terminates the pregnancy because the foetus will not develop into a healthy baby.

 It is important to understand that it was not your fault and there was nothing you could have done to prevent it from happening.
 For most women, a blighted ovum occurs only once.
 If you have repeated blighted ovum pregnancies, talk to your doctor about a chromosomal analysis of your embryos.